Ayse-Akdede/Gridsome-Workshop/README.md

 **Registration in netlify**

-To register in Netlify you can use your github account.
+To register yourself in Netlify you can use your github account.

 **Deploy**